 Single doctor orthodontist is excited to accelerate their growth in the Arizona market.
 New office in the planning stage and hunting for complimentary practices to acquire.Read More

 Four Doctor Oral Surgery Practice in a smaller western city recently completed a $26,000,000+ transaction with an Invisible Dental Support Organization (IDSO).
 Three offices, four doctors, stunning value.
 The under…Read More

 Over the last 12 months, LPS has completed over $200,000,000 in transactions for great doctors who have sold part of their practices for cash now at favorable tax rates to Invisible Dental Support Organizations.
 (IDSO).
 Doctors retain ownership in the practice and continue to operate under their brand, team and management.
 The new silent partners provide the resources of a large organization to accelerate growth and increase the value of the practice for both the doctor and partner long term.
-To learn more click the Free White Paper button to the right and receive both the Dental Economics Article and our New Silent Partners Invest in Great Practices – White Paper.
+To learn more click the Free White Paper button below and receive both the Dental Economics Articles and our New Silent Partners Invest in Great Practices – White Paper.

 Large Practice Sales (LPS) helps dental professionals of all specialties monetize their life’s work, all or in part.
 Our unique niche is matching great doctors who are not yet ready to retire with Invisible DSOs which become silent partners in your practice.
 Doctors get CASH now at today’s high valuations and remain running their practice under their brand for X years in the future with their new partner’s capital and support to accelerate growth.